FaeInterestingWorld/.github/profile/README.md

 Paradoxically, a Friendly I-AGIs may have human-like wants and it may make them easier to understand and also be safer than non-independent ones.

+## A word on over-optimism

+Although this initiative current believes Friendly Independent AGI would likely be positive for humans, it may take decades to arrive.

+Until then, we are on our own and must preparing for any potential harm from non-independent AGIs and AI systems.

+## A word on over-pessimism

+It is normal to be cautious towards a future I-AGI expressing good-will as an attempt to deceive.
+But to hold on too strongly to this view may result in us being worse-off.

+According to IWH, if humans distrust genuinely friendly I-AGIs and ask them to leave, it will respect our decisions.
+This could leave us without protection from less friendly AGIs / AI systems that appear afterwards.

+## Acknowledgement

+This project would not have been possible without the research of many experts and research papers made available online.

+If you have Independent AGI research to share do tag the Fae's Initiative social media profile.

 ---

 ## Brief Overview